ABOUT THIS DOCUMENT

 - Persistent (or permanent) Cookies – these stay on your machine until expiry or deletion.
 Many are built with automatic deletion dates to help ensure your hard drive does not get overloaded.
 These Cookies often store and re-enter your log-in information, so you don’t need to remember membership details.

 We use both types of Cookies.

-We use small graphics (also called tracking pixels or clear GIFs – collectively, “Web Beacons”) in Our Sites, App or emails which remain invisible to you but provide us with information about your experience and interaction with Our Sites, App and emails such as which browser has been used, if an email was opened and similar.
-As part of our effort to track the success of our advertising campaigns, we may at times use visitor identification technology such as these “web beacons” which count visitors who have come to Our Sites after being exposed to a PPRO banner ad on a third party site.
+We use small graphics (also called tracking pixels or clear GIFs – collectively, “Web Beacons”) in Our Sites, Apps or emails which remain invisible to you but provide us with information about your experience and interaction with Our Sites, Apps and emails such as which browser has been used, if an email was opened and similar.
+As part of our effort to track the success of our advertising campaigns, we may at times use visitor identification technology such as these “web beacons” which count visitors who have come to Our Sites after being exposed to a Crosscard banner ad on a third party site.
 Web Beacons often work in conjunction with Cookies.
 No personally identifiable or sensitive personal data is collected via Web Beacons.

 - obtain access to, and copies of, the personal information that we hold about you;

 - require that we stop processing your personal information if the processing is causing you damage or distress;

 - opt out of marketing communications;

 - ask us to erase your personal information;